-V1k provides Motor Protection by limiting voltage spikes below 1,000 volts for long lead applications
+V1K provides Motor Protection by limiting voltage spikes to below 1,000 V for applications with leads lengths greater than 100 ft.
+1

 - Greatly extends the life of the motor and cable